jamesjoshuahill/jamesjoshuahill.github.io/_posts/2014-09-25-tech-talk-improving-specs-with-rspec-3.md

 In my second tech talk at globaldev I demonstrated some new features in RSpec 3 that could improve your specs: verifying doubles, composable matchers and test spies.

-I have shared the [code examples] I used to demostrate verifying doubles and test spies so you can try them out for yourself.
+I have shared the [code examples] I used to demonstrate verifying doubles and test spies so you can try them out for yourself.

 Here are the slides: